 Ingredients: Makes 3 to 4 4 oz. jars

 - 3 cups crushed fresh berries (maintaining the juice from crushing the berries)

 - 1 tablespoon lemon juice

 - 5 sterilized 4 oz jars with lids

-Notes: You can use other types of berries or stone fruits.
+Notes: The amount of time it takes to reach the right thickness is not an exact science.
+It all depends on the amount of moisture or lack thereof in the berries.
+You can use any type of berries.
 The recipe will work just the same.
 If you like your jam a little sweeter add a bit more sugar.
-If you want a little more tartness, you can add a bit more lemon.
+If you want a little more tartness, you can add slightly more lemon juice.
 However, be careful not to add too much of either.
-I use small, heavy sided jars that can be found at Cost Plus/World Market to store and freeze my homemade jams.
+I use small, heavy sided jars that can be found on line at many grocery stores and at Cost Plus/World Market.

-This is not a difficult recipe, one of the many reasons I love it.
-You will really enjoy the fresh tart taste this homemade raspberry or blackberry jam recipe imparts.
-I always make small batches and put it in small jars making for a great presentation.
-It is a wonderful addition to breakfast with a good bread, homemade biscuits or scones.
+This is not a complicated recipe, one of the many reasons I love it.
+You will enjoy the fresh tart taste this homemade raspberry or blackberry jam recipe imparts.
+I always make small batches and put it into little jars making for an excellent presentation.
+It’s a splendid addition to breakfast with a good bread, homemade biscuits or scones.
 I have a friend who will eat it by itself with a spoon.
-She says it’s that delicious and “who needs toast“.
+She says it’s that delicious and “who needs toast.”

-If you find that you have a large amount of fruit that you need to use or lose, this homemade raspberry or blackberry jam recipe is one you might want to consider.
+If you find that you have a significant amount of fruit that needs to used right away, this homemade raspberry or blackberry jam recipe is one you might want to consider.
 Enjoy.